New York Semi-Truck Accident Lawyer

 Driver inspection reports – At the end of each driving day, commercial drivers must inspect their vehicles and prepare written reports of any defects that could impact operational safety.
 If any defects are discovered, the vehicle must not be operated until the defect is repaired or the trucking company has determined that repairs are unnecessary.

-If you’ve been injured as the result of a truck accident someone else caused, the New York personal injury lawyers at Davis, Saperstein & Salomon, P.C. are here to help you demand the compensation that you deserve.
+If you’ve been injured or lost a loved one in a semi-truck accident, the New York personal injury lawyers at Davis, Saperstein & Salomon, P.C. are here to help you demand the money and peace of mind you deserve.
 We look forward to putting our experience and reputation to work on your behalf.
 Contact us today for a free consultation with a trucking accident attorney in New York.